What was the precise moment you fell in love with Jennifer Lawrence?

 She has also worked with the United Nations World Food Program and launched a foundation that focuses on issues facing youth and raises money for programs like Make-A-Wish Foundation, Kids Cancer Alliance, and Boys & Girls Clubs of America.
 Furthermore, she donated $2 million to the Norton Children’s Hospital in her hometown to create an ICU unit dedicated to children recovering from cardiac surgery and launched the Jennifer Lawrence Arts Fund, which has funded arts education in Louisville, Kentucky to the tune of $1 million (so far).

 While Lawrence is an Oscar-winning actress and a passionate force for good in the world, she also happens to be a statuesque beauty and modern style icon.
 While she has famously joked that she doesn’t know what “haute” means, Lawrence is an eye-catching figure on the red carpet, often spotted in Dior, for which she acts as a brand ambassador.
 With style, grace, humor, wit, and heart, Lawrence wins us over again and again.
-Rounding out our appreciation for January’s #WCW is a gallery of some of her most stylish red-carpet moments, below.
+Rounding out our appreciation for Lawrence on her 28th birthday, today, is a gallery of some of her most stylish red-carpet moments, below.